-7 common sourcing mistakes and how to avoid them
+7 common mistakes in sourcing and

-Common errors in sourcing
+Common sourcing mistakes

-1. Lack of visibility in processes
+Lack of visibility in the processes

-2. Lack of coordination between departments
+Lack of coordination between departments

 When departments operate as islands that do not communicate, there is a risk of duplicating efforts, generating rework, having duplicate payments, purchasing goods that exist in stock and increasing costs.